Prakashanand Saraswati: Research with Maxwell Cade

-Swami Prakashanand Saraswati's state of "conscious ecstasy", and the effects of his Divine Love Meditation, was studied by Dr. Maxwell Cade in the 1970s.Morris, J. 2013.
+Saraswati's state of "conscious ecstasy", and the effects of his Divine Love Meditation, was studied by Maxwell Cade in the 1970s.Morris, J. 2013.
 Acorns: Windows High-Tide Foghat:, Volume 1.
 I Universe.

-Dr. Maxwell Cade, a leading physicist of London, and Fellow of the Royal Society of Medicine, had been doing psycho-biological research during the 1970s on meditation and the altered states of the consciousness of the mind.Geoffrey Blundell.
+Cade, a leading physicist of London, and Fellow of the Royal Society of Medicine, had been doing psycho-biological research during the 1970s on meditation and the altered states of the consciousness of the mind.Geoffrey Blundell.
 10 February 2003.
 The Daily TelegraphCade, C. M. & Coxhead, N. 1989.
 The awakened mind: biofeedback and the development of higher states of awareness.
 Element Publishing.

-Maxwell Cade co-developed the "Mind Mirror", a portable EEG machine that could monitor the alpha, beta, delta and theta rhythms from each brain hemisphere simultaneously.
-In the 1970s, a number of eastern religious teachers expressed an interest in participating in Maxwell Cade's research, and agreed to have their brain rhythms measured.
-In 1976 when he was touring England, Swami Prakashanand Saraswati requested to participate in Dr. Maxwell Cade's research.
-Dr. Maxwell Cade and his team found patterns they had not seen before.
-Maxwell Cade concluded that the Swamis' spiritual training conferred unusual powers of healing and perception.
+Cade co-developed the "Mind Mirror", a portable EEG machine that could monitor the alpha, beta, delta and theta rhythms from each brain hemisphere simultaneously.
+In the 1970s, a number of eastern religious teachers expressed an interest in participating in Cade's research, and agreed to have their brain rhythms measured.
+In 1976 when he was touring England, Saraswati requested to participate in Cade's research.
+Cade and his team found patterns they had not seen before.
+Cade concluded that the Swamis' spiritual training conferred unusual powers of healing and perception.